C2DH/-digital-monography/docs/usage/markdown_guidelines.md

 - you can use `-` character
 + you can use `+` character
 * you can use `*` character
+* whatever you will choose...
+* ...be consistent
 ```

 **Result**